Automattic/jetpack/projects/packages/jetpack-mu-wpcom/src/features/verbum-comments/README.md

 * `pnpm build-production-js` - Build Verbum production code.
 * `pnpm lint` - Check for lint issues in the code.
 * `pnpm run watch` - Watch file changes
 * `jetpack rsync mu-wpcom-plugin` - Sync local files to development environment.
 This command tool will ask you for the remote destination after your input it in the command line.
 Ensure the remote path is correct depending on the environment you're targetting.
 If you're targetting your sandbox, the remote destination should look like this: `USERNAME@HOSTNAME:~/public_html/wp-content/mu-plugins/jetpack-plugin/production`.
 You will also need to add `define( 'JETPACK_AUTOLOAD_DEV', true );` to mu-plugins/0-sandbox.php.
-More details for Simple site testing: [https://fieldguide.automattic.com/developing-jetpack/jetpack-mu-wpcom/#simple-testing].
+More details for Simple site testing: [PCYsg-Osp-p2#simple-testing].
 If you're targetting your WoA site, the remote destination should look like this: `mywoadevsite.wordpress.com@sftp.wp.com:htdocs/wp-content/plugins/jetpack-mu-wpcom-plugin-dev`.
-More details for WoA testing: [https://fieldguide.automattic.com/developing-jetpack/jetpack-mu-wpcom/#woa].
+More details for WoA testing: [PCYsg-Osp-p2#woa].

-In most cases you will only need to sync the code to your sandbox, since Verbum is loaded through and on a simple site in all scenarios.
-There may be a case where you want to confirm that your PHP changes are not negatively affecting WoA sites (although Verbum will only load on Simple Sites, it doesn't hurt to be safe with PHP specifc code ).
+In most cases you will only need to sync the code to your sandbox, since Verbum is loaded through a Simple Site in all scenarios.
+There may be a case where you want to confirm that your PHP changes are not negatively impacting WoA sites (for example, checking for any errors/warning on wp-admin pages).
 In this case, you will want to sync the code directly to your WoA using the steps above.

 ### Local Development: